Field-induced transitions from incommensurate to commensurate phases in helical antiferromagnets: Application to

 \subsection{Low-field behavior of $\rm RbFe(MoO_4)_2$}

-Eq.~\eqref{hc} gives with parameters \eqref{param} the value of $h_c\approx1.9$~T which is quite far from the experimental value of $\approx3$~T \cite{rbfemoo1,rbfemoo3}.
-We point out, however, that $h_c$ given by Eq.~\eqref{hc} is very sensitive to small changes in model parameters (and most likely to quantum and thermal corrections).
-Fig.~\ref{hcfig} illustrates this and shows the dependence of $h_c$ on $J$ and $J_2$ when all other parameters are fixed to their values from Eq.~\eqref{param}.
+Eqs.~\eqref{hc} and \eqref{param} give $h_c\approx2.1$~T which is quite far from the experimental value of $\approx3$~T \cite{rbfemoo1,rbfemoo4,rbfemoo3}.
+We point out, however, that $h_c$ given by Eq.~\eqref{hc} is extremely sensitive to small changes of model parameters in $\rm RbFe(MoO_4)_2$.
+In particular, taking into account dipolar forces changes $h_c$ from 1.9~T to 2.1~T (unlike other physical observables considered above which depend weakly on the dipolar interaction).

+This sensitivity originates from the first bracket in Eq.~\eqref{hc} which is particularly small and gives zero at ${\bf k}_{0i}={\bf k}_{0c}$ (the second bracket in Eq.~\eqref{hc} remains finite in this case).
+As it is explained above, renormalization of the first bracket in Eq.~\eqref{hc} in the first order in $1/S$ is given by Eq.~\eqref{dhc}.
+Taking into account these corrections gives $h_c\approx2.25$~T at $T=0$, and $h_c\approx2.4$~T at $T=2.8$~K (the temperature of the experiment in Ref.~\cite{rbfemoo4} which results are shown in Fig.~\ref{qzfig}).